 There is no cure for shingles, but the condition can be treated with antiviral medicine which may help with the symptoms and help prevent complications such as ongoing pain (post-herpetic neuralgia).

-Antiviral medicine is most effective if you start it within three days of the rash appearing.
-If you are pregnant talk to your doctor about whether antivirals are right for you.
+Antiviral medicine is most effective if you start it within 3 days of the rash appearing.
+If you are pregnant, talk to your doctor about whether antivirals are right for you.

-Over-the counter medications such as paracetamol, non-steroidal anti-inflammatories, can be used for pain relief.
-If over-the-counter medicines aren’t controlling your pain, your doctor may prescribe other medicines.
+Over-the counter medicines, such as paracetamol and non-steroidal anti-inflammatories, can be used for pain relief.
+If over-the-counter medicines are not controlling your pain, your doctor may prescribe other medicines.

 - After a bath or shower, gently pat yourself dry with a clean towel.
 Do not rub or use the towel to scratch yourself and do not share towels.

 - Cool compresses, baths or ice packs may help with the discomfort.
 Do not apply ice packs directly to the skin.
-Wrap the ice pack in a light towel and place gently over the dressing.
+Wrap the ice pack in a light towel and place it gently over the dressing.
 Wash the towel in hot water after use.

 - Do not share towels, play contact sports, or go swimming.

 A vaccination called Zostavax is recommended for everyone over 60.
 It is given free of charge in Australia to people aged 70-79.
 Being vaccinated will not guarantee that you will not get shingles, but it will reduce your chance of developing the condition.
 Zostavax is not the same as the vaccine used to protect against chickenpox.
 Read more about the chickenpox vaccine here.